The Middlebury Republican Town Committee is pleased to announce its

-opportunities for the 2017 graduating class of high school seniors.
+scholarship opportunities for the 2018 graduating class of high school seniors.

-and two $500 scholarships are being offered.
-To be considered for these
+Three $500 scholarships are being offered.
+To be considered for

-scholarships applicants must be Middlebury residents who have been accepted to
+these scholarships applicants must be Middlebury residents who have been

-- An Original Essay (maximum 500 words) on “What Community Service Means to Me.”
+An Original Essay (maximum 500 words) on “What Community Service Means to

 independently (preferred) or as part of an organizational group.
 The essay